Venezuela Aid Live: Alternative concert

 Pink Floyd's Roger Waters afterwards dedicated a video of him singing "We shall overcome" (Venceremos) to the Maduro concert.

 Censorship and disruption

 The day before the Venezuela Aid Live concert, the Colombian government expelled from Cúcuta five agents of Venezuela's internal security and intelligence service, SEBIN, who Colombia said were in the country on an "irregular" status.
 A Colombian immigration official said, "We are not going to permit foreign citizens entry to our country to affect the social order and peace."
 According to El Universal, Colombian immigration official, Christian Krüger Sarmiento, said the government of Maduro had a "manifest interest" in affecting our "national security in the face of the events that are about to take place".

 During the Venezuela Aid Live concert, NatGeo and Antena 3 were removed from cable and satellite TV providers in Venezuela for broadcasting the event.
-During the performances, YouTube was also blocked for users of CANTV, the main internet provider in Venezuela.
+During the performances, access to YouTube was also blocked for users of CANTV, the main internet provider in Venezuela.